July 18-22, 2021

 The ALL GIRLS Skills & Technical camp is designed to help prepare young players to take the next step in their soccer journey.
 This experience is led by the Hope College Women’s Coaching Staff as well as current collegiate players and alumnae.
 This all female environment is meant to prepare the player for the upcoming High School or Club experience.

 The Prospect Camp is used as Hope’s main recruiting tool.
 Numerous players on the current roster were identified and recruited based on their performance at prospect camp.
-This one-day camp that will allow you to take part in training sessions run by the Hope College Women’s Staff.
+This camp will allow you to take part in training sessions run by the Hope College Women’s Staff.
 It will also allow you to gain a greater understanding of the culture of Hope College Women’s soccer to make sure Hope College & Hope Women’s Soccer are the right fit for you.

 For more information, please email Hope Women's Coach Leigh Sears at firstname.lastname@example.org.